NekruzAsh/forumwebsite/README.md

 # Forum-Website Template
-A forum website that will work as a community of user forums that is based on the gaming community.
-The users will be able to signin/signup.
+A forum website that will work as a community of user forums that will be based on the gaming community.
+The users will be able to login/signup.

 # What I Learned
-* Designing a responsive website.
+* Programming a backend server to handle user account creation.
-* Developing a signup/signin page with high user-experience.
+* Developing a signup/login page with a practical user-experience design.
-* Linking JavaScript data with other file data and implementing different animations.
+* Implementing different JavaScript animations for a better user-experience.